-- Mechanical Couplings:
+3.3.3 Mechanical Couplings:

 Pipe may pull out from compression couplings due to pullout forces that could include excavation damages, cyclic fatigue from changes in the temperature of natural gas as a result of the Joule-Thomson effect, ground movement from earthquakes or after heavy rains.
-Failure of mechanical fittings may be classified as "natural forces" or "excavation damage" depending on the root cause of the failure.
+Mechanical fitting failures are investigated, tracked, and reported per PHMSA and OPUC requirements.

-Mechanical couplings may leak through the seal between the coupling and the pipe.
+Mechanical couplings on steel pipe may leak through the seal between the coupling and the pipe.
 Contributing factors may include a degradation of the seal material over time, improper installation, or a change in gas quality.
 NW Natural replaces these fittings as discovered during routine operations and maintenance activity.